‘Acceptable Overseas Registration Exam’ (AORE)

 To start the Imperial College London GMC Sponsorship application process

-Imperial College London sponsorship scheme: To begin the sponsorship application process with Imperial College London candidates must initiate and make direct contact with a research supervisor who is a senior member of academic staff at Imperial College London.
+Imperial College London sponsorship scheme: To begin the sponsorship application process with Imperial College London applicants must initiate and make direct contact with a research supervisor who is a senior member of academic staff at Imperial College London.

-General Medical Council (GMC): In addition to ECFMG and the application process at Imperial College London, candidates must ALSO complete the specified application and registration process for International Medical Graduates at the GMC.
+General Medical Council (GMC): In addition to ECFMG and the application process at Imperial College London, applicants must ALSO complete the specified application and registration process for International Medical Graduates at the GMC.
 Candidates can choose when to start the GMC process, and once started they will receive a GMC reference number - but the GMC process cannot be fully completed until ECFMG and our Imperial College London scheme requirements have been fulfilled.

-Information about submitting your GMC application
+Information about submitting a GMC application

-You will need to start with a GMC online account.
+Applicants will need to start with a GMC online account.

 • If you already have a GMC reference number and have never logged into your online account or don't have any login details, you can activate your GMC Online account.

 • If you don't have a GMC reference number, then you need to set up an account.